demeca/LoRa_Timing_Display/README.md

-# LoRa_Timing_Display
+# LoRa Timing Display
-Wireless serial over LoRa, designed for our autocross timing display
+Wireless serial over LoRa, designed for our autocross timing display, but could be used for anything.